e-gov/GOVSSO/Testing.md

 The integrator has to ensure that if an error is returned and user is redirected back to the client application, then the application displays the user proper information regarding the error.

-If an error is returned for logout or session update requests, the user session should be terminated in the client application.
+If an error is returned for logout or session update requests, the user session must be terminated in the client application.

 #### 3.2.4 Public signature key identifier usage